Metro-Goldwyn-Mayer: 1940s

 Within one year, beginning in 1942, Mayer released his five highest-paid actresses from their MGM contracts: Joan Crawford, Greta Garbo, Myrna Loy, Jeanette MacDonald and Norma Shearer.
-After being labeled "box office poison", Crawford's MGM contract was terminated and she moved to Warner Brothers, where her career took a dramatic upturn.
+After being labeled "box office poison", Crawford's MGM contract was terminated and she moved to Warner Bros., where her career took a dramatic upturn.
 Garbo and Shearer never made another film after leaving the lot.
 Of the five stars, Loy and MacDonald were the only two whom Mayer later rehired, in 1947 and 1948 respectively; Crawford returned to MGM after Mayer's departure for the musical drama Torch Song in 1953.

 Increasingly, before and during World War II, Mayer came to rely on his "College of Cardinals"—senior producers who controlled the studio's output.
 This management-by-committee resulted in MGM losing its momentum, developing few new stars, and relying on the safety of sequels and bland material.
 (Dorothy Parker memorably referred to the studio as "Metro-Goldwyn-Merde".)
 Production values remained high, and even "B" pictures carried a polish and gloss that made them expensive to mount.
 After 1940, production was cut from 50 pictures a year to a more manageable 25 features per year.
 During this period, MGM released several very successful musicals with stars such as Fred Astaire, Judy Garland, Gene Kelly, and Frank Sinatra.

+MGM's biggest cartoon stars would come in the form of the cat-and-mouse duo Tom and Jerry, created by William Hanna and Joseph Barbera in 1940.
+The Tom and Jerry cartoons won seven Academy Awards between 1943 and 1953.
+In 1941, Tex Avery, another Schlesinger alumnus, joined the animation department.
+Avery gave the unit its image, with successes such as Red Hot Riding Hood, Swing Shift Cinderella, and the Droopy series.